 It is unquestionably built for heavy use year in and year out.
 While you’ll sacrifice easy portability, the bulletproof design and material of the Flex-Bow 6 make it a great option for people who need a tent that is more like a home.

 The Kodiak Canvas Flex Bow 6 tent weighs in at a hefty 72 pounds.
 This is much heavier than just about any six-person tent available due to the canvas and steel frame.
 When packed, the tent is 11 inches by 11.25 inches by 49.5 inches long.

 You certainly won’t be able to fit this tent in a hiking backpack.
 Nor does the strap and cinch storage bag have backpack straps like the REI Kingdom 6 tent’s storage bag.
 Your best option for bringing this tent into the backwoods is on a vehicle or a pack animal.

 It’s clear that a lot of thought and effort has gone into making Kodiak tents as durable and livable as possible.
-The first feature worthy of mention when considering the Flex-Bow 6 are the ingenious spring steel tension rods which allow for this tent’s unique shape.
+The first feature worthy of mention when considering the Flex-Bow 6 is the ingenious spring steel tension rods that allow for this tent’s unique shape.
 The primary frame for the tent consists of a single 1-inch square steel pipe from which the canvas tent is suspended.
-The flexible rods pull the canvas walls of the tent taut and provide the generous headroom inside.
+The flexible rods pull the canvas walls of the tent taut and provide generous headroom inside.
 They also add to the stability of the tent during adverse weather.

 Other features of the Kodiak Flex-Bow 6 are geared towards making this tent as rugged as possible.
 Unlike most tents, the door zippers are rock-solid #10 YKK zippers.
 Snags are unlikely, and a broken door zipper would be nearly impossible.
 The reinforced corners of the tent ensure that, even after a rough wind storm, the fabric of the tent will not fray or rip where it is pegged to the ground.